akanksha1331/Hacktoberfest23/README.md

 Theory Explanations: If you have in-depth knowledge about certain DSA/CP topics, share your insights!
 Write theory explanations for specific topics to help fellow learners grasp concepts better.

- Create a Pull Request: Go back to the original repository and click on the 'New Pull Request' button.
-Make sure to add your file name and your GitHub account name in the title or description.

- 🗣 **Hacktoberfest 2023 encourages participation in the open-source community, which grows bigger every year.**

-📢 **Register [here](https://hacktoberfest2023.digitalocean.com) for hacktoberfest2023 and make four pull requests (PRs) between October 1st-31st to grab free DIGITAL-SWAGS 🔥.**

 ## Contributing